RV · Off-Grid · Home Solar

 I found an error in a formula.
 What do I do?

 Please report it via the Contact page with the calculator name, your inputs, and expected vs. actual output.
-All formulas are verified against NREL and standard solar engineering references — errors are fixed quickly.
+All formulas are verified against NREL and standard solar engineering references, and errors are fixed quickly.